kawu/hhu-dl-materials-2020/context/README.md

         return out.view(out.shape[0], out.shape[2])
 ```

-Note that the `forward` method of an [nn.LSTM][nn-lstm] module takes a
+**Note**: The `forward` method of the [nn.LSTM][nn-lstm] module takes a
 3-dimensional tensor on input.
-Its second dimension is the size of a
+Its second dimension is the *batch size* and it
-*mini-batch*, and it allows to process with an LSTM several input sentences in
+allows to process several input sentences in parallel.
+In practice, input
-parallel.
-In practice, input sentences have different lengths, and are easier
+sentences have different lengths, and may be easier to be processed when stored
-to be processed when stored in a [packed sequence][packed-seq].
+in a [packed sequence][packed-seq] (which [nn.LSTM][nn-lstm] also accepts on
+input).

+**Note**: LSTM is relatively slow when applied to a single sentence, due to the
+recurrent/sequential nature of the computation it performs, which inhibits
+effective parallelisation.

 **Exercise**: Extend the baseline model with the `SimpleLSTM` module and see if
 you can obtain better performance on the dev set.